bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/tools/plug-ins.md

 title: Plug-ins
 weight: 2
 seo:
   title: Gatsby Plugins For This Sites Content Model
   description: This is the Gatsby Plugins For This Sites Content Model page
   extra:
     - name: 'og:type'
       value: website
       keyName: property
     - name: 'og:title'
       value: Gatsby Plugins For This Sites Content Model
       keyName: property
     - name: 'og:description'
       value: This is the Gatsby Plugins For This Sites Content Model page
       keyName: property
     - name: 'twitter:card'
       value: summary
     - name: 'twitter:title'
       value: Gatsby Plugins For This Sites Content Model
     - name: 'twitter:description'
       value: This is the Gatsby Plugins For This Sites Content Model page
 template: docs
 ---
 <div class="note">
-  <strong>Note:</strong> This is the demo content for demonstration purpose only.
-The primary function of this content is to show you what this theme can do.
-There is a more detailed explanation in the <strong>Getting Started</strong> section.
+  <strong>Note:</strong> These are the gatsby plugins that power the file system of this website! <strong>See more in the Docs</strong> section.
 </div>

-### Syntax highlighting
+### Code:

-You can add a language identifier to enable syntax highlighting in your code block.
-For example, to highlight the **JavaScript** code, specify `javascript` next to the tick marks before the fenced code block:
+> Gatsby Source File System

 <pre>
 ```javascript